-For those that have already delved into The Chase Begins’ high-definition counterpart, what’ll prove most inviting is discovering how Rex Fury was first captured, and why Chase then found himself exiled from the city.
+For those that have already delved into LEGO City Undercover: The Chase Begins‘ high-definition counterpart, what’ll prove most inviting is discovering how Rex Fury was first captured, and why Chase then found himself exiled from the city.

 What therefore becomes a disappointment is how the narrative is so insignificantly handled, with a meandering plot that eventually finds itself led to a poorly executed conclusion.
 With Nintendo touting the game as showcasing Chase’s journey “from zero to hero,” it wouldn’t be too unkind to suggest that the opposite was achieved.

-Undercover delivered a joyous fusion of wit, character, and comedic references yet The Chase Begins follows in succession with a glass distinctly half full, if even that.
+Undercover delivered a joyous fusion of wit, character, and comedic references yet LEGO City Undercover: The Chase Begins follows in succession with a glass distinctly half full if even that.

 Chase has the same wardrobe of disguises at his disposal as in the Wii U game (Police, Robber, Miner, Astronaut, Farmer, Fireman and Construction Worker), coupled with the same tools and abilities.

-Each are granted at periodic intervals as you leisurely make your way through the game, yet never find themselves implemented in imaginative ways.
-You’ll travel to a designated area, acquire a new disguise, spend the next few missions putting it to use, and the move on to the next location.
-Rinse, repeat, and you have The Chase Begins design in a nutshell.
+Each is granted at periodic intervals as you leisurely make your way through the game, yet never find themselves implemented in imaginative ways.
+You’ll travel to a designated area, acquire a new disguise, spend the next few missions putting it to use, and then move on to the next location.
+Rinse, repeat, and you have LEGO City Undercover: The Chase Begins design in a nutshell.